smichaelonline/safe-space/README.md

 - [ ] Populate user's name immediately once they log in and are brought to the home page
 - [ ] Add a chat feature that allows users to talk to someone if they are in a crisis
 - [ ] Create a cheer button (similar to a like button) that shows how many users are cheering for someone
+- [ ] Add Friends and make a community visible on a profile
+- [ ] Add a profile view

 ## Credits
 - [Toggle button for private feature](https://codeconvey.com/convert-checkbox-to-toggle-button-css/)